2014 Syrian presidential election: Expressions of concern

 The Gulf Cooperation Council, the European Union and the United States all decried the election as illegitimate and a farce.

 State employees were told to vote or face interrogation.
-On the ground there were no independent monitors stationed at the polling stations.
+There were no independent monitors stationed at the polling stations.
 As few as 6 million eligible voters remained in Syria.
-Due to rebel, Kurdish and ISIS control of Syrian territories there was no voting in roughly 60% of the country.
+Due to rebel Kurdish and ISIS control of Syrian territories there was no voting in roughly 60% of the country.